“Nature is not a place to visit. It is home.” – Gary Snyder

-And yet…the majority of the time we find ourselves amidst artificial and man-made surroundings that fail to inspire and nourish us as nature does.
-We are adapted to be in nature, but rather than seek fulfillment and healing in the natural environment, we turn to computer screens, gadgets, and pharmaceutical drugs.
-This movement away from nature and towards technology and man-made surroundings has disturbing ramifications for our mental and physical health, and for the earth in general.
+And yet, the majority of the time we find ourselves amidst boring and sterile-looking man-made surroundings that fail to inspire and uplift us the way nature does.
+We are biologically adapted to be in nature, but rather than seek fulfillment and healing in the natural environment, we turn to computer screens, gadgets, and pharmaceutical drugs.
+This movement away from nature and towards technology and man-made surroundings has disturbing consequences for our mental and physical health, and for the earth in general.

 My story of nature deprivation

 I went to a college in New England that was on a beautiful woodsy campus.
-It was the first decision I had ever been able to make about where I would live, and I think at least subconsciously I had known that I had a longing to connect with nature.
-Surrounded by trees instead of concrete, I realized that the chronic feelings of dreariness and melancholy that I had experienced in New York City were not normal.
-I began to cultivate a deeper respect for the environment, and actively sought ways to commune more mindfully with it through activities like trail running, hiking, sailing, or simply getting up early to watch the sunrise.
+Surrounded by trees instead of concrete, I realized that the chronic feeling of meh-ness that I had experienced in the city was not normal.
+I developed a deeper sense of respect for the environment, and tried to get outside more, doing activities like trail running, hiking, sailing, or simply getting up early to watch the sunrise.

 After college, I returned to city living with a greater understanding of the restorative properties of nature.
-I still live in New York but I make a concerted effort to connect with the outdoors – whether it be walking or sitting on a bench in Central Park, going on hikes in upstate New York, or vacationing in outdoorsy places.
-I also have created an environment that’s reminiscent of nature in my home, with many plants in my apartment in addition to prints depicting beaches, forests, and wildlife.
-I also like to infuse the air with essential oils and play nature sounds on my computer.
+I still live in New York (for better or worse), but I make a concerted effort to connect with the outdoors – whether it going to a park, hiking upstate, or vacationing in outdoorsy places.
+I also like to infuse the air with natural essential oils and play nature sounds on my computer.